dahlo/pulseaudio_profile_switcher/README.md

 # PulseAudio profile switcher

-My computer is connected with a optical cable from the soundcard on the motherboard to a speaker.
+My computer is connected with a optical cable from the sound card on the motherboard to a speaker.
 I also have a headset for video meetings and i want to switch back and forth between the speaker and the headset.
-Using the panel plugin in xfce4 requires you to go into the audio mixer, then to `Profiles`, and then change the profile from a dropdown list for the soundcard in question.
+Using the panel plugin in xfce4 requires you to go into the audio mixer, then to `Profiles`, and then change the profile from a drop-down list for the sound card in question.
 Too much work.

 This small bash script will take the name of the card you want to modify and the name of a profile and set the card to that profile.
 See the name of the card and its profiles by running `pactl list cards`